Imonda language: Noun classifiers

-Motion verbs such as uagl "go" can take classifiers, and change meaning to something like "carry" when they do so.
+Motion verbs such as uagl "go" can take classifiers and change meaning to something like "carry" when they do so.
 Unlike with other verbs, -i- separates the classifier from the motion verb.
-Because of this, use of an actual serial verb construction can be distinguished from use of a classifier (the -i- will be missing).
+That allows the use of an actual serial verb construction to be distinguished from use of a classifier (the -i- will be missing).

-Several verbs can use classifiers or not, with no change in meaning: ne "eat", pada "hold", and li "lie".
+Several verbs may or may not use classifiers with no change in meaning: ne "eat", pada "hold", and li "lie".

-Imonda also classifies nouns into three large sets using several copula-like verbs which can only be used with certain nouns.
-Roughly speaking the classes correspond to tall or vertical things, flat or horizontal things, and a third class which is neither.
+Imonda also classifies nouns into three large sets using several copula-like verbs, which may be used wonly ith certain nouns.
+Roughly speaking, the classes correspond to tall or vertical things, flat or horizontal things, and a third class which is neither.
 These copulae evolved out of the verbs lõh "stand", ale "sit" and li "lie".
 There is also a copula ialuõ, which can be used with any noun.

 Number

-Imonda has a dual number as well as a plural.
+Imonda has a dual and a plural number.

 In contrast to most other languages, the Imonda language features a non-plural marker: